ActianCorp/integration-platform-docs/docs/intro.md

 collection.
 The choice of metric depends on the way the vectors were obtained and, in particular, on the neural network that will be used to encode new queries.
-- [Points](#): The points are the central entity that Qdrant operates with and they consist of a vector and an optional id and payload.
+- [Points](#): The points are the central entity that Cortex operates with and they consist of a vector and an optional id and payload.
     - id: a unique identifier for your vectors.
     - Vector: a high-dimensional representation of data, for example, an image, a sound, a document, a video, etc.
     - [Payload](#): A payload is a JSON object with additional data you can add to a vector.
-- [Storage](#): Qdrant can use one of two options for storage, **In-memory** storage (Stores all vectors in RAM, has the highest speed since disk access is required only for persistence), or **Memmap** storage, (creates a virtual address space associated with the file on disk).
+- [Storage](#): Cortex can use one of two options for storage, **In-memory** storage (Stores all vectors in RAM, has the highest speed since disk access is required only for persistence), or **Memmap** storage, (creates a virtual address space associated with the file on disk).
-- Clients: the programming languages you can use to connect to Qdrant.
+- Clients: the programming languages you can use to connect to Cortex.

 ## Next Steps

-Now that you know more about vector databases and Qdrant, you are ready to get started with one of our tutorials.
+Now that you know more about vector databases and Cortex, you are ready to get started with one of our tutorials.
 If you've never used a vector database, go ahead and jump straight into the **Getting Started** section.
 Conversely, if you are a seasoned developer in these technology, jump to the section most relevant to your use case.